Summer weekend in Bracciano, Lazio

 The restaurant and shop closures this year surprised me.
 I fully expected, after 3 months of strict lockdown and lost business in Italy, that small business owners would choose to stay open a bit longer this summer.
 But as one man patiently explained to me, "I have a 15-year-old and a 13-year-old.
 I if I do not take them on August holiday, then I am not a good father."

 So we fell in line.
 If you've read one of my recent posts, you know that my husband and I only recently returned to Rome after several months (a bit stranded) in the U.S. We wanted to relearn and explore our beloved city of Rome without the crowds and tour groups—absent this year because of COVID-19.
 But the heat got to us too and we spontaneously decided to spend about five days in Bracciano, a medieval city on a hill overlooking Lago di Bracciano, about an hour north of Rome.
-We rented an apartment in the medieval center from our Roman friend, Linda.
+We stayed at an apartment in the medieval center owned by our Roman friends, Linda and Massimo.

 Details: Bracciano is about 1 hour+ by car northwest of Rome.
 The drive would be easy, but we opted instead to take the Regionale train from Roma Ostiense to Bracciano (1 hour approx each way, €7.20 round trip).
 The train station is right in town and about an 8-minute walk from our rental in the historic center.
 Not having a car meant less exploring of the area, but in exchange we got to know this small city quite well.
 We'll go back with a car and visit some of the Etruscan sites in the area, as well as other small towns that dot the lake.